 See What’s Possible:

-‘Growing Together’ – 30 students from R–6 created a vibrant 1×1m artwork in one day.
+‘Growing Together’ – 30 students from R–6 created a vibrant 1×1m artwork in one session.
 ‘Find Your Courage’ – painted by 20 teenage girls using Pattern Play’s three fun stages.
 ‘Aspiring to Success’ – created by 120 junior school children in three sessions over three weeks (detail).

 If they can do it, your students can too!